SAP-samples/teched2023-XP185v/exercises/ex0/README.md

   <br><img src="/exercises/ex0/images/TrialSubaccountApp3.png" width="70%">

-  Applications you deploy in your BTP subaccount can now delegate authentication to the SCI tenant you just created.
-And in the **SCI administration console** you may configure the various options for authentication and multi-factor authentication.
+  Applications you deploy in your BTP subaccount can now delegate authentication to the SAP Cloud Identity Services tenant you just created.
+And in the **SAP Cloud Identity Services administration console** you may configure the various options for authentication and multi-factor authentication.

  9. Log out of the **SAP Cloud Identity Services administration console**.